-The products shall be tested and evaluated in accordance with the fire test procedure specified in appendix 1 to this part.
-This also contains test procedures for windows, fire dampers and pipe and duct penetrations in its appendices.
+The products shall be tested and evaluated in accordance with the fire test procedures specified in appendices 1 and 2 to this part.
+Appendix 2 contains test procedures for windows, fire dampers and pipe and duct penetrations in its appendices.